edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

 ## Video Example
 A brief video demonstration of building and using the device service:
 !!! warning
     This video was created with a previous release.
-Some new features may not be depicted in this video, and there might be some extra steps to configure the service.
+Some new features may not be depicted in this video, and there might be some extra steps needed to configure the service.

 <iframe
     width="100%"